mathworks/Simscape-Battery-Electric-Vehicle-Model/Components/VehicleSpeedReference/README.md

 This is a vehicle speed reference component for
 BEV system level simulation
-and provides 4 different speed reference patterns by default:
+and provides the following speed reference patterns:

 1. Simple drive pattern
 2. High speed driving